-The Mass Festivals Program is a program designed to provide funding to help festival programmers meet the needs of producing, promoting, and developing audiences.
+The Festivals Program is designed to provide funding and festival resources to help festival programmers meet the needs of producing, promoting, and developing festival audiences.

-The goals of the Festivals Program is to:
+The goals of the Festivals Program are to:

 - Create a sense of place.

-- Support those working in the humanities and interpretive sciences.
+- Support Massachusetts artists and those working in the humanities and interpretive sciences.

-- Showcase the Commonwealth’s geographic and cultural diversity.
+- Showcase the Commonwealth’s geographic, artistic, and cultural diversity.

 How to Apply

+Grant Applications are made available in June and January.
+Applicants may submit one application per grant cycle.
 Applications are reviewed by Mass Cultural Council staff and granted on a “first-received, first-reviewed” basis.
-Regional diversity will be taken into consideration.

 Read the program guidelines below.